 In the real estate business, insurance is an essential safeguard against various risks that could potentially derail your operations.
 Different types of insurance may be required, depending on your business structure and the nature of your real estate investments.
 These could include:

-Liability insurance is a key component, providing protection against potential claims.
+Liability insurance is a key component, protecting against potential claims.
 As a real estate professional, your clients rely on your expertise and management.
 Therefore, having a safety net in case an unhappy client decides to sue you due to a mishap is essential.

 If you plan to employ people in your real estate business, workers' compensation and unemployment insurance are necessary.
 Remember that coverage varies by location, and many General Liability (GL) policies often include workers' compensation.
 Always ensure that you have a thorough understanding of your insurance requirements to protect your business adequately.